vmyazin/vasilymt/content/articles/choose-city-for-digital-nomad.md

 Reasons for that may be in the way the cities are planned, giving preference to car drivers over pedestrians, or due to the safety situation.
 However, be aware of whether or not it is safe and comfortable to walk in the city.

 Climate and weather conditions can also be factors.
-The most walkable cities might not be enjoyable in the rainy or cold seasons.
+Even the most walkable cities might not be enjoyable in the rainy or cold seasons.

 I consider walkability one of the biggest motivations to spend an extended time in a city.
 Notable examples are most European cities, followed by Tokyo, New York, and Buenos Aires.

 One of the ways to gauge how walkable the place is is to use [Nomad List’s filters](https://nomadlist.com/walkable-places).
 It’s not super accurate, but it covers all of the known digital nomad locations in the world.

-You may need to sign up for it to see the filters, but if you are serious about being a remote worker who escapes icy winters and wants to connect to the community, I’m telling you NomadList worth it.
+You may need to sign up for it to see the filters, but if you are serious about being a remote worker who escapes icy winters and wants to connect to the community, I’m telling you NomadList is worth it (this is an unpaid endorsement).

 Another great website to research walkability is [WalkScore.com](https://www.walkscore.com/).
 Type in a city and get a score of 1 to 100.
 The site is generally geared towards USA and Canada, but you can get scores on international cities as well.
 Be sure to check out their Travel Time Map feature.